 Almost every office has a gossip.
-According to a BetterBuys survey, over 50 percent of employees know the kind of person that shuffles over to co-workers’ cubicles and starts sentences with “Did you hear?” or “Can you believe so-and-so did that?”
+According to a BetterBuys survey, over 50% of employees know the kind of person that shuffles over to co-workers’ cubicles and starts sentences with “Did you hear?” or “Can you believe so-and-so did that?”

 In other words, unchecked gossip can eventually infect an entire organization, spreading cynicism to others and souring interpersonal relationships, morale and loyalty to your business.

 Gossip is not something you can afford to ignore.
-Here’s how to deal with employees who gossip too much.
+Here’s how to deal with gossiping employees.